TCE Species Mapping

 • In this case, the PHREEQC equilibrium composition predicts a number of different ions.

-• The reverse mapping algorithm uses various ionic breakdowns to calculate the apparent species, which in this case, is dissolved CaSO4(aq).
+• The reverse mapping algorithm uses various ionic to species assembly reactions to calculate the SysCAD species, which in this case, is dissolved CaSO4(aq).
+In this case, the assembly reaction is SO4-- + Ca++ = CaSO4(aq).

 • Any additional H+ and OH- species are combined to form water.